-Brief Description: The Washington State Parks (State Parks) intends to enter into an agreement with a consulting firm experienced with mountain biking trail design and capable of creating 100% bid ready construction documents based on the recommendations outlined in the assessment report suitable for a design bid build (DBB) delivery method.
+BRIEF DESCRIPTION: The purpose of this Professional Services Request for Qualifications (RFQ) is to select a consultant team experienced with mountain biking trail design and capable of creating 100% bid-read construction documents based on the recommendations outlined in the assessment report suitable for a design bid build (DBB) delivery method.
 The trail design is specifically for the Upper 290 Mountain Bike Trail at Mount Spokane State Park.